Hoglet/TimeIT/README.md

   * When did you have a break and for how long?
 * Editing of records.

-Source is available on [github](https://github.com/Hoglet/TimeIT)
+Source is available on [GitHub](https://github.com/Hoglet/TimeIT)

-Project homepage is on [github pages](https://hoglet.github.io/TimeIT/)
+Project homepage is on [GitHub pages](https://hoglet.github.io/TimeIT/)

 ## Build